johanvts/emacs-fireplace/README.rst

 ``C-s``                   Toggle smoke
 ========================= ================================

 All variables starting with ''fireplace-'' can be customized.
-Use ''C-h v'' to  read thier documentation.
+Use ''C-h v'' to  read their documentation.

 Acknowledgment
 --------------